 Ants live in the forest but how do they build their richly combed nests?
-They mince wood very finely, soak it in sweet honeydew that is excreted by aphids and let a fungus do the rest of the work: the fungus grows through the sweet substrate and gives the chambers strength, like steel in reinforced concrete.
-If a young queen flies on a wedding flight, she takes the fungus for a future nest with her.
+They chop up wood very finely, soak it in sweet honeydew which is excreted by aphids and let a fungus do the rest of the work: the fungus grows through the sweet substrate and gives the chambers strength, like steel in reinforced concrete.
+If a young ant-queen flies on a wedding flight, she takes the fungus for a future nest with her.

 How do ants

 build their nest?

 Picture above: The black and shiny wood-ant can’t form a nest by herself, but sneaks into a nest of yellow Chthonolasius ants, kills their queen and is supported by the workers in raising her own brood. © Schlick-Steiner & Steiner

 Fungi-breeding ants and termites are known from tropical regions, but there are also native ant-species that maintain a close symbiosis with fungi and cultivate mushroom gardens, which is largely unknown.
 Terrariums for ants should change this.